PeterKernDev/restiview/DEV_NOTES.md

 ---

 Notes: This is a working draft.
 I created this `DEV_NOTES.md` with the summaries collected so far and placeholder guidance for the remaining files.
 Tell me how you'd like me to proceed: continue reading the remaining files, immediately remediate the API key, or commit this file on a branch and open a PR.

-## Developer rules / coding conventions (project-wide)

-Add these rules to guide development and code reviews.
-These are project conventions the team expects all contributors and automated checks to follow:

-- REMINDER: Don’t change anything unless the owner has asked for it or we've explicitly agreed the change.
-- Statements in an `if` should be enclosed in a block (use `{ ... }`).
-- All user-visible text strings should live in a centralized `strings.dart` (or similar) file.
-Example pattern:
-  - class AppStr { static const String strName = "String name"; }
-- Avoid deprecated `value` on form fields; use `initialValue` instead to set initial form field values (deprecated after v3.33.0-1.0.pre).
-- Avoid `withOpacity`; prefer `.withValues()` to avoid precision loss when adjusting colors.
-- Always use braced blocks for bodies of `for`/`if`/`while`, and expand arrow or single-line callbacks into full blocks whenever the body performs more than one action or touches context/state.
-  - Guard any async gaps with a `mounted` check before using `context`, `ScaffoldMessenger`, or `setState`.
-- Do not use `MaterialStateProperty` (deprecated in this project).
-Use the recommended replacement patterns for button and style state handling.
-- `addScopedWillPopCallback` and `removeScopedWillPopCallback` are deprecated; avoid using them.
-- Put the file name and a brief description at the top of every `*.dart` file as a comment.
-Preserve any existing file header comments and add missing ones where appropriate.
-- Do not use `return` inside a `finally` clause.
-- Prefer `debugPrint` over `kDebugMode` checks for in-code debug messages.
-- Release build command used by the project:
-  - `flutter build appbundle --release`

-## REMINDERS (owner supplied)

-The project owner supplied the following hard constraints and reminders.
-These are authoritative and should be followed for all subsequent edits unless the owner explicitly authorizes a change.

-- Don’t change anything unless I have asked you to change it, or we have agreed the change.
-- Statements in an if should be enclosed in a block.
-- Remember all text messages should be stored in `strings.dart`.
-  - Example pattern: class AppStr { static const String strName = "String name"; }
-- Remember - `value` is deprecated and shouldn't be used.
-Use `initialValue` instead to set the initial value for form fields (deprecated after v3.33.0-1.0.pre).
-- Remember - `withOpacity` is deprecated and shouldn't be used.
-Use `.withValues()` to avoid precision loss.
-Try replacing deprecated members with the replacement.
-- Remember - always use braced blocks for for/if/while bodies and expand arrow or single-line callbacks into full blocks whenever the body performs more than one action or touches context/state.
-Guard any async gaps with a `mounted` check before using `context`, `ScaffoldMessenger`, or `setState`.
-- Remember not to use `MaterialStateProperty` — it is deprecated.
-- Remember `addScopedWillPopCallback` and `removeScopedWillPopCallback` are deprecated.
-- Remember we put the file name and a brief description in a comment at the top of every `*.dart` file.
-Preserve existing comments and add them if they are missing.
-- Don’t use `return` in a `finally` clause.
-- Don’t use `kDebugMode`; use `debugPrint` instead.

-NOTE: The code in `lib/review_request_details_screen.dart` contained three occurrences where `BuildContext` could be used across async gaps; these were corrected to guard with `mounted`.
-Follow the same pattern elsewhere when you find similar issues.

-Include or reference this section in code reviews and the repository README so new contributors see the conventions.

 ## Friend / Friend-request flow (summary)